Leitirion/RPGUIA-app/README.md

 ```npm install redux-thunk```
 6. For client side routing let’s install React Router.
 It will allow us to setup our login page and protected sign-in area:
 ```npm install react-router-dom```
-7. And finally, lets install firebase which allows to interact with firebase within react app.
+7. And finally, lets install firebase which allows to interact with firebase within react app:
 ```npm install firebase```
 8. For Material-UI:
 ```npm install @material-ui/core```